Sheriff Youngblood addresses concerns about realistic BB guns for kids

 The BB gun in the local sporting goods ad looked just like a 9mm Glock semi-automatic handgun — which has the potential to be quite lethal.

-The air pistol may not be a real gun, the sheriff said on a Facebook comment he posted Wednesday morning, but it could “get your kid in serious jeopardy.”
+The air pistol may not be a real gun, the sheriff said on a Facebook comment he posted Dec.
+4, but it could “get your kid in serious jeopardy.”

 A strong supporter of the Second Amendment, Youngblood nonetheless isn't shy about providing a lawman's perspective for parents who might be considering purchasing a replica-style BB gun for their child.